Must see in Granada: discover the best viewpoints

 san nicolas mirador

 This is the best-known viewpoint in Granada.
 Doubtless, it is also the most visited, due to its position in relation to the Alhambra and Granada.
-It offers outstanding views of the monumental complex, Generalife gardens and Sierra Nevada Mountains.
+It offers outstanding views of the monumental complex, Generalife gardens, and the Sierra Nevada Mountains.
 Besides, there are flamenco guitar players and craft stalls where local artists exhibit their work.
 The sunset here is also marvelous.

 Mezquita Mayor Viewpoint